 Shelter is inspired by the ravishing works of the late Aboriginal artist, Emily Kame Kngwarrye, and draws on the cultural practices of the women of Australia’s Central Desert and Utopia regions, to create images of extraordinary beauty.
 It is an abstract portrayal of the traditional hunting and gathering process, inspired by living off the land.
 It begins with the women hunting small animals, gathering berries and bush medicines, using the digging sticks to get nutritional roots from the ground.

-This production features the First Nations' language Pitjantjatjara (Central Desert).
+This production features the First Nations language Pitjantjatjara (Western Desert).

 Sections of Shelter

-Shelter premiered in 2000 in the double bill Skin which included Shelter and Spear.
+Shelter premiered in 2000 as part of the double bill Skin which included Shelter and Spear.